radiant-rstats/docs/model/app/logistic.md

 To generate predicted values for all cases in, for example, the `titanic` dataset select `Data` from the `Prediction input` dropdown then select the `titanic` dataset.
 You can also create a dataset for input in _Data > Transform_ using `Expand grid` or in a spreadsheet and then paste it into Radiant through the _Data > Manage_ tab.
 You can also load csv data as input.
 For example, paste the following link `https://radiant-rstats.github.io/docs/examples/glm_pred.csv` file into Radiant through the _Data > Manage_ tab and try to generate the same predictions.
 Hint: Use `csv (url)` to load the data link above.

-Once the desired predictions have been generated they can be saved to a CSV file by clicking the download button button on the top right of the screen.
+Once the desired predictions have been generated they can be saved to a CSV file by clicking the download icon on the top right of the screen.
 To add predictions to the dataset used for estimation, click the `Store` button.

 ### Example 1: Titanic Survival